boxblinkracer/phpunuhi/README.md

 ## 6. Export Command

-You can export your translations **into a CSV file** or other supported exchange formats.
+You can export your translations **into a CSV file**, a HTML WebEdit spreadsheet, or other supported exchange formats.
 These files can then be passed on to an external translator or company.

 Every row will contain the translation key, and every column in that row will be a different translation (in case of CSV files).